Docs Menu

 8

-The Atlas Administration API uses one of two authentication methods to authenticate requests: API keys or a service account.
+The Atlas Administration API uses one of two authentication methods to authenticate requests: service account or API keys.
 You'll need the keys or secret that you saved when configuring your preferred authentication method to complete the following procedures.

 All Atlas Administration API endpoints have the following base URL: